paulipa/sico-wiki/community/coalition-corporations/hven.md

 # Interested in joining HVEN?
 Please visit out website for more information about how you can apply to HVEN: https://heavensangels.net/new-recruit/
+> Recruitment is currently on hold until the 1st of December, 2020.
+{.is-warning}